dikortis/LetsTalkETC/Episodes/Episode_5.md

-understanding of the unique neat uniqueness of blockchain technology I find that in person when I attend meetups for Bitcoin or athyrium that it can tend to be disappointing if I compare it with you know the level of engagement that I have when listening to
+understanding of the unique neat uniqueness of blockchain technology I find that in person when I attend meetups for Bitcoin or ethereum that it can tend to be disappointing if I compare it with you know the level of engagement that I have when listening to